 Sort data in ascending or descending order

-To sort data, simply click on the field headers.
+To sort data, simply click on the field headers to sort data in ascending or descending order.

 Hide and show columns

-- Right-click – Right-click on a field within a column and choose Column > Hide Column (or Show Column)
+- Right-click – Right-click a cell and select Column > Hide Column (or Show Column)

 - Hotkey – Press Ctrl + T (⌘ + T)